-Part-time psychiatrists provide psychiatric services, medication, and support services to youth at Juvenile Hall.
-Services include psychiatric evaluations and medication management.
-ICBHS therapists are also on-call after hours, on weekends and holidays to conduct crisis interventions for those youth who present risk of harm to self or others.
+ICBHS staff provide supportive services to youth at Juvenile Hall.
+Psychiatrists provide psychiatric services that include psychiatric evaluations and medication management.
+ICBHS Therapists provide individual therapy and are also on-call after hours, on weekends and holidays to conduct crisis interventions for those youth who present risk of harm to self or others.
+The role of the on-call therapist is to conduct risk assessments and provide interventions to stabilize and reduce the potential to harm.

-The role of the on-call therapist is to conduct a risk assessment and provide interventions geared towards reducing the potential to harm.
-The therapist works closely with Juvenile Hall staff to determine the appropriate supervision level for the youth and coordinate further mental health treatment when necessary.
+Therapists work closely with Juvenile Hall staff to determine the appropriate supervision level for the youth and coordinate further mental health treatment when necessary.
+Mental Health Rehabilitation Technicians supplement the youth's treatment by assisting with skill building techniques, case coordination, and linkage to appropriate services upon youth's discharge from Juvenile Hall.